 Each school or child care center could face a number of different emergency situations: children get sick or have accidents, the carbon monoxide alarm goes off, a tornado touches down in the region.
 And each situation requires a unique response.

-Start by assessing the likelihood of different emergencies at your facility, and then plan for each possible scenario.
+Start by assessing the likelihood of different emergencies at your child care facility, and then plan for each possible scenario.
 This includes designating roles for teachers and staff, such as who is in charge of contacting emergency services and who is in charge of taking a head count.

 Realize, too, that you may not need to call the emergency contacts for every child regarding every emergency.
 After two children with high fevers are picked up by their emergency contacts, you may want to email the rest of your families before the end of the day to let them know a bug is going around.
 If everyone is safe after evacuating due to a false carbon monoxide alarm, you might use an emergency text or email alert to keep parents informed.
-An app like brightwheel can make it easy to manage these notifications from one interface.
+A child care app like brightwheel can make it easy to manage these notifications from one interface.

 When the time comes to use the emergency contact information, the American Academy of Pediatrics (AAP) recommends communicating the following: